SebastianJ/configuration-helper/README.md

 # Configuration::Helper

-Configuration::Helper is just a collection of configuration helpers I tend to use for Rails app when setting up Redis, Memcached, Sidekiq etc.
+Configuration::Helper is a collection of configuration helpers for setting up Redis, Memcached, Sidekiq etc for a Ruby on Rails application.

-It relies on the new Rails 5.2+ credentials feature where it expects to find the relevant connection details / settings.
+It relies on the new Rails 5.2+ credentials feature and it expects a specific configuration format in order to successfully parse the appropriate settings.

 ## Installation